DaJoker29/worldbuilding-project-omd/CAMPAIGNS/Desteria (Arcane Academy)/SESSIONS/Session 42 - 05.29.2025.md

 - Attacked by the Ferry Fairies.
 - Linneaus turns and shoots the fairies.
 Niccolo taunts him and dives off to capture the pirate's ship.
+- We take down the fairies (viciously) and then the captain—Pickles—emerges from below decks.